 Before you host a giveaway via your profile, make sure you read Instagram’s rules.
-Also, plan out your contests and properly space them out so followers are on the lookout for your next giveaway.
+Also, plan out your contests and properly space them out so followers are on the lookout for your next giveaway on the Instagram app.

 Publish at the right time

 As long as you have an Instagram business account, you’ll have access to Instagram analytics (called Insights on the app).
-The app’s data will show you when most of your followers are active on the app, which is the best time to publish content.
+The app’s data will show you when most of your followers are active on the app, which is the best time to publish content and create an Instagram post.
 Even if you don’t get a flood of attention on your Instagram post, the algorithm will still note your efforts to post at the right time.

 “There is a misconception that Instagram’s algorithm makes it a pointless platform to perform on,” Melwani said.
 “This is where marketers can set themselves apart from the rest of the herd.
 Yes, it is going to be harder to get your reach up and your visibility, but that means that everyone else is going through that as well.